 The Undergraduate Research Apprentice Program (URAP) provides an opportunity for Berkeley undergraduates to work with faculty members and research staff on the cutting-edge research projects for which Berkeley is world-renowned.
 Students meet regularly with mentors for research mentoring and may earn 1 unit of academic credit for each 3 hours of research work (limited to 4 units per term).
 SPRING 2021: The projects will continue to be held remotely unless noted otherwise.
 (Please note that some projects at UCSF will require commuting.
 Please see the Student Transportation Handbook for more information).
 The program is designed to stimulate awareness of advanced research and interest in graduate study.
 Students are not paid for their participation.
 The program is open to UC Berkeley undergraduates only, students enrolled in the UC Extension Concurrent Enrollment program are NOT eligible to apply unless enrolled through BISP or BESAP.

 You may submit applications to no more than three URAP mentors (if you submit more than three applications, those won’t be activated and will not be seen by mentors), so please read the descriptions carefully and choose the project or projects that best suit your interests and abilities.
+IMPORTANT INFORMATION FOR STUDENTS APPLYING DURING THE EXTENDED APPLICATION: Please only submit applications if you know that one or more of your original applications are no longer being considered.
+You should not have more than three actively pending applications at a time.
 PLEASE DO NOT CONTACT MENTORS WITH QUESTIONS ABOUT THEIR PROJECTS AT THIS TIME (unless they invite you to do so in the project description).
 Please contact Stefanie Ebeling at urap@berkeley if you have any questions.

 You can work on only ONE URAP project in a semester.
 If you are selected for more than one project, you should make your choice quickly and advise faculty immediately of your plans so that another student may be engaged to work on the project you decline.
 You will gain more by spending additional time on a single project, and going into greater depth in your research involvement, than by spreading yourself thinly by working on several projects.